shuang4intel/intelprot/README.rst

 It includes scripts to build Intel® PFR compliant firmare and update capsule, design validation, etc.
 This Python package is released to assist Intel® PFR project in Whitley, Idaville and Eaglestream server plaforms.

-This tool package also includes scripts that are needed for SPDM based device attestation using open source `OPENSPDM`_.
+This tool package also includes scripts that are needed for SPDM based device attestation using SMBus tool on Intel® Eaglestream platform with open source project `OPENSPDM`_.

 .. _OPENSPDM: https://github.com/jyao1/openspdm
-and SMBus tool on Intel® Eaglestream platform.

 Intel® PFR Whitley Max10 FPGA source code is `released in GitHub`_.